SimoneAstarita/queer_NLP_bib/README.md

 Farhan Samir, Chan Young Park, Anjalie Field, Vered Shwartz, and Yulia Tsvetkov.
 2024. <a href="https://aclanthology.org/2024.emnlp-main.384"><u>Locating Information Gaps and Narrative Inconsistencies Across Languages: A Case Study of LGBT People Portrayals on Wikipedia.</u></a> In _Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing_, pages 6747–6762, Miami, Florida, USA.
 Association for Computational Linguistics.

 ## POS Tagging
 Henrik Björklund and Hannah Devinney. <a href="https://aclanthology.org/2023.ltedi-1.8"><u>Computer, enhence: POS-tagging improvements for nonbinary pronoun use in Swedish.</u></a> In _Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion_, pages 54–61, Varna, Bulgaria.
 INCOMA Ltd., Shoumen, Bulgaria.

 ## Question Answering
 Jacqueline Brixey, Rens Hoegen, Wei Lan, Joshua Rusow, Karan Singla, Xusen Yin, Ron Artstein, and Anton Leuski.
-2017. <a href="https://aclanthology.org/W17-5544"><u>"Shihbot: A Facebook chatbot for Sexual Health Information on HIV/AIDS."</u></a> In _Proceedings of the 18th Annual SIGdial Meeting on Discourse and Dialogue_, pages 370–373, Saarbrücken, Germany.
+2017. <a href=https://aclanthology.org/W17-5544"><u>"Shihbot: A Facebook chatbot for Sexual Health Information on HIV/AIDS.</u></a> In _Proceedings of the 18th Annual SIGdial Meeting on Discourse and Dialogue_, pages 370–373, Saarbrücken, Germany.
 Association for Computational Linguistics.

+Alicia Parrish, Angelica Chen, Nikita Nangia, Vishakh Padmakumar, Jason Phang, Jana Thompson, Phu Mon Htut, and Samuel Bowman.
+2022. <a href="https://aclanthology.org/2022.findings-acl.165/"><u>BBQ: A hand-built bias benchmark for question answering.</u></a> In _Findings of the Association for Computational Linguistics: ACL 2022_, pages 2086–2105, Dublin, Ireland.
+Association for Computational Linguistics.

 Bastian Bunzeck and Sina Zarrieß.
-2024. <a href="https://aclanthology.org/2024.genbench-1.3"><u>"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."</u></a> In _Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP_, pages 42–53, Miami, United States.
+2024. <a href="https://aclanthology.org/2024.genbench-1.3"><u>The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns.</u></a> In _Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP_, pages 42–53, Miami, United States.
 Association for Computational Linguistics.

 ## Sentiment Analysis
 Nikola Ljubešić, Ilia Markov, Darja Fišer, and Walter Daelemans.
 2020. <a href="https://aclanthology.org/2020.peoples-1.15"><u>The LiLaH Emotion Lexicon of Croatian, Dutch and Slovene.</u></a> In _Proceedings of the Third Workshop on Computational Modeling of People's Opinions, Personality, and Emotion's in Social Media_, pages 153–157, Barcelona, Spain (Online).
 Association for Computational Linguistics.